Introduction

 “Give Me More and Make it Bigger”

 In the early 1960s, Allen produced two extremely successful films: The Lost World (1960) and Voyage to the Bottom of the Sea (1961).
 Early on, a pattern emerges of a man fascinated by the art of movie-making.
-In fact, many people began to describe his behavior on set as akin to a grown kid who enjoyed playing gigantic train sets.
+Many people began to describe his behavior on set as akin to a grown kid who enjoyed playing gigantic train sets.
 It also quickly became evident that Allen had little interest in character development or complicated plots.
 All he wanted was more action.

 “Give me more.
 And make it BIGGER.”